 AUTHENTIC FOOD QUEST TIP: Planning on visiting Bangkok?
 Download Food Trails Bangkok.
 The self-guided food trail to navigate the local food scene.
 For only $3.99, get the local insights on what and where to eat.

 Have you had any of these Thai desserts before?
-If not which Thai sweets would you like to try?
-Leave a comment below.
+Which Thai sweet dessert is your favorite or would you like to try?
+Please let us know in the comments below.

 Savor the Adventure!